 6 Apple Notes

 Similar to Google Keep, Apple Notes operates on the company product ecosystem enabling users access to their files from all devices.
 The use of folders makes organizing easier in Apple Notes.
-Shortcuts such as pinning notes, marking favorites or creating a note from the lock screen are the main reasons why the app is on our list.
+Shortcuts such as pinning notes, marking favourites or creating a note from the lock screen are the main reasons why the app is on our list.

 Notability is a note app to capture your thoughts, whether in written or graphical form.
 Users can experiment with different tools to create hand-crafted notes or sketches.
 Collaborative through device synchronization and PDF annotation, Notability helps bring projects to life.